Fees and Charges Explained

 The fees you may be asked to pay are:

-This is the minimum fee every resident is asked to pay, and it covers living costs such as meals, power and laundry.
+Basic Daily Fee+ | This is the minimum fee every resident is asked to pay, and it covers living costs such as meals, power and laundry.
 It is indexed at 85% of a standard aged pension.
 Pensioners continue to receive their fortnightly pension into their nominated bank account.
-Statements for payment of fees, usually by direct debit, are issued monthly.
+Statements for payment of fees, usually by direct debit, are issued monthly. |

-The amount you pay will depend on your income and assets; however, there are limits in place.There are annual and lifetime caps that apply to the means-tested care fee.
-Once these caps are reached you cannot be asked to pay any more means-tested care fees.
+Non-Clinical Care ContributionDoes not apply to Respite | The amount you pay will depend on your income and assets; however, there are limits in place.There is a lifetime cap that apply to the means-tested care fee.
+Once these caps are reached you cannot be asked to pay any more means-tested care fees. |

 The Australian Government pays for the bulk of aged care services in Australia through subsidies paid to aged care providers.
 The amount that consumers pay in fees will vary, and is subject to means testing of income and assets through the Department of Human Services.
 Consumers may be asked to contribute to costs if they are financially able to do so.
 Help is available if people cannot afford to pay for care and accommodation costs.